-animaná supplies its products from artisans in the Andean regions of Peru, Bolivia and Argentina, and from 2016 we started working with artisans from Mexico.
+animana supplies its products from artisans in the Andean regions of Peru, Bolivia and Argentina, and since 2016, we have been working with artisans from Mexico.

-These artisan producers are associated and are protected by our NGOs Hecho por Nosotros dedicated to monitor their working conditions and promoting solidarity commerce and responsible consumption.
+These artisan producers are associated and are protected by our NGOs Hecho por Nosotros dedicated to monitor their working conditions and promote solidarity commerce and responsible consumption.

-When working with small companies, animaná works only with suppliers that employ production processes that are certified by respected third parties.
+When working with small companies, animana works only with suppliers that employ production processes that are certified by respected third parties.

-We are a B Corp Certified and selected as top 10 of B Corps worldwide both in 2017 and 2018 and best B-Corp in Latino America 2019.
+We are B Corp Certified and selected as top 10 of B Corps worldwide both in 2017 and 2018 and best B-Corp in Latino America 2019.